Top 10 Reasons to Visit Leadville and Twin Lakes, CO, this FallAugust 5, 2021

 5. Ghost Town and Tours; Perfect for Halloween

 To visit the ghosts of yesteryear, head to the East Side Mining District just above Leadville.
 There you’ll find the remains of Leadville’s silver mining boom days, from looming headframes to creaky ore houses that once bustled with miners.
 Drive up Toledo Street to California Gulch, and just to the north of where the Mineral Belt Trail crosses the road, you can read about the spooky happenings in nearby mines.
 Decide for yourself if the stories are true!
-Download a Heritage Guide to learn more about the area’s history.
+Download a History Guide to learn more about the area’s history.

 7. Soar High Above the Fall Foliage

 If you don’t feel like hiking or driving to see the fall foliage, soar high above the valley on the Top of the Rockies Zipline!
 Leadville is the only place in the world where you can zipline over a moving train.
 You’ll jump from an elevation of 11,200′ with views of Colorado’s highest peaks.
 Open year-round, except late fall and early spring.

 8. Play One More Round of Golf Before Next Season

 For the sports enthusiast, make a hole in one at the reasonably priced Mt.
 Massive Golf Course, North America’s highest course.
 Surrounded by 14ers, this course surely is also one of the nation’s most scenic.
 The course is usually open until the second week of October.

 9. Ride through Alpine Scenery

 Halfmoon Packing & Outfitting offers horseback rides, wagon rides, stagecoach rides, and overnight wilderness pack trips, featuring some of the most spectacular mountain views in the area.
 They also offer a complete range of hunting services, including fully guided hunts, drop camps, game retrieval, and pack services. 📷: @sampurplehayes

 10. Experience Western History through a Museum Tour